DioxusLabs/docsite/docs/en/guide/creating_a_story.md

 # Creating a Story

-This chapter will teach you how to create a [Component](../reference/describing_ui/components.md) that displays a preview for a post from hackernews.
+This chapter will teach you how to create a [Component](../reference/describing_ui/components.md) that displays a link to a post on hackernews.

 First, let's define how to display a post.
 Dioxus is a *declarative* framework.
 This means that instead of telling Dioxus what to do (e.g. to "create an element" or "set the color to red") we simply *declare* what we want the UI to look.